willco-1/Portfolio_Optimize_PMPT/README.md

-# Modern Portfolio Theory Based Portfolio Analysis and Optimization
+#Post Modern Portfolio Theory Based Portfolio Analysis and Optimization

 The project is about the **Post-Modern Portfolio Theory (MPT)** based analysis and optimization of a given portfolio’s returns based on individual investors’ risk tolerance.
 It is a continuation and evolution of the original project referenced in contributions section below.